Jasmine M. Fairfax, B.A.

 Mailae Halstead, B.S.

-Mailae Halstead is our newest administrative assistant for the Behavioral Wellness Clinic and a new resident to the state of Connecticut.
+Mailae Halstead is the clinic assistant for the Behavioral Wellness Clinic and student therapist.
 She obtained her Bachelor's of Science in Psychology at the University of New Orleans and is currently working towards her Masters in Clinical Mental Health Counseling at Southern Connecticut State University.
-Mailae is passionate about trauma informed care and culturally competent therapy practices.
+Trained in Family Systems Therapy and Functional Analytic Psychotherapy, Mailae is passionate about trauma informed care and culturally competent therapy practices.
 When not working or studying Mailae enjoys cooking, live music, and hiking.
+More aboout Mailae...

 Zoe Terwilliger is one of the administrators for the Behavioral Wellness Clinic.
 She takes care of phone calls, emails, payments, scheduling, and general office maintenance.
 She is a student at the University of Connecticut in the pre-medical field of study, and she intends on becoming a physician.